Manaslu Travel Guide

 Accommodation on the Manaslu Circuit

 The Accommodations around Manaslu circuit are Teahouses and lodges.
 These tea houses are made specially for trekkers.
 Most like other trekking regions of Nepal the tea houses around Manaslu circuit are similar.
 Since Manaslu region was highly affected by the 2015 earthquake many tea houses and local homes were damaged by it, but the local have already rebuild their homes and new teahouses are all along the way.

 Most of the Tea houses have Sharing rooms with two single beds.
 The Tea houses provides blankets, Bed sheets pillow and Sleeping foam.
 The blanket may not be enough to tolerate the cold so you might want to bring your own sleeping bag.
 Usually the rooms are small and has a small window right next to the bed.

-The acoomodation around Dharmasala or larke phedi is limited, Dharamasala is the last stop before the larke pass.
+The acoommodation around Dharmasala or larke phedi is limited, Dharamasala is the last stop before the Larke pass.
 There is only three places to stay in Dharmasala, the trekker might need to stay in tents or the dark small rooms, But if it’s the busy season finding rooms in Dharamasla becomes very difficult as all the lodges will be full with guests.

 Restrooms and Toilets

 Attached room toilet are uncommon around Manaslu circuit.
 The Tea houses have shared Bathroom facilities which is mostly outside the room but in the compound of the tea house.
 The Bathroom may be squat or western style it depends on the tea house.
 But In higher altitude all the toilets are squat Asian style.
 You should bring your own toilet paper only few tea houses have toilet paper and don’t forget your personal soap or hand sanitizer.
 The toilet might not have auto flush system so there will be bucket and you can flush it by scooping water out from the bucket.